From fairy tale forests and magic pancake houses to wildlife safaris and epic theme parks, we share the best attractions for kids in the Netherlands.

 The Center Parcs franchise has earned a glowing reputation over the past fifty years for its fantastic range of sport and recreational facilities, swimming pools, and holiday villas for families.
 Often surrounded by tranquil natural landscapes like parks and forests, the centers provide a relaxing environment for families to enjoy some quality time together.
-The Netherlands alone boasts nine Center Parcs resorts which offer a variety of fun activities for kids of all ages.
+There are nine Center Parcs resorts to choose from throughout the Netherlands, each of which offer a variety of fun activities for kids of all ages.
 These include everything from water sports and swimming to climbing and escape rooms.

-Whether you’re traveling with toddlers or teens, there is something to keep everyone happy, come rain or shine.
+Whether you’re traveling with toddlers or teens, there is something to keep everyone happy, whatever the weather.
 At destinations like Het Heijderbos, for instance, kids can stroke rabbits, goats, and other animals at the Children’s Farm.
 They can also go pony-riding through the forest.
-Other locations such as The Kempervennen, meanwhile, invite kids aged 5 to 11 to hop aboard a Jeep and go wildlife spotting on a safari.
+Other locations such as The Kempervennen, meanwhile, invite kids aged five to 11 to hop aboard a Jeep and go wildlife spotting on a safari.
 And if your little ones love the ocean, the wide sandy beach at Park Zandvoort is sure to be a hit.